klerk-framework/website/docs/advanced-topics/persistence.md

 * Microsoft SQL Server

 :::note
-Clerk has not been tested thoroughly with databases other than SQLite.
+Klerk has not been tested thoroughly with databases other than SQLite.
 :::

 ## Configuration

-To configure Clerk to use an SQLite database, first add a dependency to sqlite-jdbc in build.gradle.kts:
+To configure Klerk to use an SQLite database, first add a dependency to sqlite-jdbc in build.gradle.kts:
 ```
 implementation("org.xerial:sqlite-jdbc:$sqliteJdbcVersion")
 ```